 A study by the U.S. Bureau of Labor Statistics highlighted that such strategic employee placements can enhance company performance.

-The geocentric approach lets businesses use the talent whenever and wherever they are required.
+The geocentric approach lets businesses use their talent whenever and wherever they are required.

 MNCs mostly hire employees through recruitment agencies, which costs them a lot as hiring the right and quality talent is not easy.
 However, sometimes, they can have their in-house recruitment department take care of this process.